RaunoT/plex-rewind/README.md

 ## Donate

-If you like this project and wish to support it, you can do so by donating via [Patreon](https://www.patreon.com/PlexRewind) or [PayPal](https://paypal.me/raunot).
+If you like this project and wish to support it, you can do so with a one-time donation via [PayPal](https://paypal.me/raunot) or a recurring one on [Patreon](https://www.patreon.com/PlexRewind) or [GitHub Sponsors](https://github.com/sponsors/RaunoT) (preferred).
 Thank you! ❤️

+### Supporters

+- NAS Assist

 ## Learn More